lawrencechen14/evs-analysis/README.md

 3. Open one of the three sample maps with a web browser, and the map will be displayed on the browser.

 ## Running the Code

+#### It is not recommended to run the Jupyter notebook code but rather to access the interactive maps as outlined in the above section.
 The code is all localized to a Jupyter notebook, so to run the code, you must either:

 1. Install the Jupyter notebook through `pip` or `conda` by following the instructions here: https://jupyter.org/install
 2. Download a Python 3 Anaconda distribution through this site: https://www.anaconda.com/products/individual

-Note that the code will not run correctly withouth the datasets being linked to certain paths, but since these datasets were quite large they are not included in this repository.
-The datasets can be pulled however from online public sources.
+*Note that the code will not run correctly without the datasets being linked to certain paths, but since these datasets were quite large they are not included in this repository.
+The datasets can be pulled however from online public sources.*

-#### It is not recommended to run the Jupyter notebook code but rather to access the interactive maps as outlined in the above section.